Prerequisites - Updated September 2024

 sudo apt install certbot

-Stop tomcat webserver temporarily.
+Stop nginx webserver temporarily.

 Request a new certificate